SamuelHill/recipeAssistant/README.md

 1. UI:
 	- test to verify audio is still real time
 1. QA:
+	- TODO list at bottom of Assistant class
 	- basic step info
 		+ how much (done)
 		+ how to
 		+ what can I use instead
 	- 2nd level/recursion -> how much of this, what about that
+1. New Data:
+	- Methods (primary and secondary),
+	- Tools,
+	- measurement
+	- preparation
+1. General TODOs (robust functions and private functions)

 ## SETUP